Visiting Jack London State Park near Sonoma, California, brought back many pleasant memories of his stories I'd been

-Among the historic buildings, there's a small cottage that he and his wife lived in, the ruins of the Wolf House, the House of Happy Walls.
-Also particularly worth noting are the vineyards and pastures he rescued from the overuse and erosion–effects of the previous pioneer farmers–and, most impressive, the redwood forest climbing the mountain overlooking the cultivated area.
+Among the historic buildings, there's the small cottage Jack and Charmian lived in, the ruins of the Wolf House, the House of Happy Walls.
+Also particularly worth noting are the vineyards and pastures he rescued from destructive overuse and erosion–effects of the previous pioneer farmers.
+Most impressive is the redwood forest that climbs the mountain overlooking the cultivated area.
 London aptly named his land The Beauty Ranch.

 The park has many signs along the walking path that we did take that lead you through the various points of interest.
 They mostly include quotes from London himself about what he was trying to accomplish by bringing the farm back to fruition after the area had been rendered sterile by the practices of his predecessors.
-(I should also mention that, in addition to all the explanatory signs along the walk, there were also signs warning about mountain lions and rattlesnakes.
-Adds a slight edge to the walk.)
+I should also mention that, in addition to all the explanatory signs along the walk, there were also signs warning about mountain lions and rattlesnakes.
+Those add a slight edge to the walk.

 After our walk, we had just enough time left to visit the bookshop and page through some of London's artifacts, including a rejection letter or two.
 A wonderful afternoon, and much more satisfying than a winery tour, I'm sure.